Kyle Tucker Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

+- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians' 3.84 team ERA ranks fifth across all MLB pitching staffs.
+- The Guardians have a 3.87 team ERA that ranks sixth across all MLB pitching staffs.

-- Guardians pitchers combine to give up 108 home runs (one per game), the second-fewest in the league.
+- The Guardians surrender the second-fewest home runs in baseball (109 total, one per game).

-- Syndergaard makes the start for the Guardians, his 13th of the season.
-He is 1-4 with a 7.16 ERA and 38 strikeouts through 55 1/3 innings pitched.
+- Williams (1-2 with a 3.35 ERA and 31 strikeouts in 37 2/3 innings pitched) makes the start for the Guardians, his eighth of the season.

-- In his last appearance -- while pitching for the Los Angeles Dodgers -- the righty tossed three innings against the Cincinnati Reds on Wednesday, June 7, giving up six earned runs while surrendering seven hits.

-- In 12 games this season, the 30-year-old has amassed an ERA of 7.16, with 6.2 strikeouts per nine innings.
-Opponents are batting .313 against him.
+- The righty's last time out was on Wednesday against the Kansas City Royals, when he went four scoreless innings while allowing three hits.

+- The 24-year-old has a 3.35 ERA and 7.4 strikeouts per nine innings in seven games this season, while allowing a batting average of .234 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.